kk94wang/kk94wang.github.io/_pages/about.md

   - /about.html
 ---

-Kai Wang is a currently Ph.D. student at [SHI-Labs](https://www.shi-labs.com/) advised by [Humphrey Shi](https://www.humphreyshi.com/).
-His research interests focus on computer vision and deep learning.
+I'm a currently Ph.D. student at [SHI-Labs](https://www.shi-labs.com/), advised by [Humphrey Shi](https://www.humphreyshi.com/).
+My research interests focus on computer vision and deep learning.
-Before joining SHI-Labs, he obtained M.S. in Computer Science from University of Minnesota Twin Cities in 2020, and B.S. in Physics from University of Science and Technology of China in 2016.
+Before joining SHI-Labs, I obtained M.S. in Computer Science from University of Minnesota Twin Cities in 2020, and B.S. in Physics from University of Science and Technology of China in 2016.

 News
 ======
 * We are welcoming participants to [the 4th Agriculture-Vision Challenge](https://www.agriculture-vision.com/) at CVPR 2023.
+* New [Versatile Diffusion Demo](https://huggingface.co/spaces/shi-labs/Versatile-Diffusion) is available on Hugging Face.